alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/08 Operator_ Awakening Codex AI Playbook/README.md

 Evaluators should treat this folder as read-only and avoid copying large verbatim excerpts into other systems.

 ## License / Use
-Use the repository license as specified in LICENSE.

-Recommended posture for a public evaluator pack:
-- attribution required
-- no derivatives if you want the text unchanged

-(Your `NOTICE.md` defines scope and intent; keep it intact.)
+Use is governed by the repository LICENSE and `NOTICE.md`.
+This pack is published as a public evaluator pack under those terms.

 ## Contact / Provenance
 Canonical author reference for this public pack: